microsoft/ignite-learning-paths-training-aiml/aiml10/demo3.md

 ### Create Azure Function Resources

-It is assumed that the following commands are run in the same directory as the actual Function
+It is assumed that the following commands are run in the same directory as the actual Function and you have logged into the Azure CLI using ```az login```

 1. Run the following Azure CLI Commands to create the appropriate resources and publish the function: